Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - Per‑timeframe indicator strength is normalized to a score in [−100..+100].
 - Startup warm‑up: For the Tracker, armed state per (alert, symbol) is initialized from current Buy%/Sell% (sides already above thresholds start disarmed) and the first observation is skipped.
 For the Custom Indicator Tracker, the last signal per (alert, symbol, timeframe, indicator) is baselined and the first observation is skipped.
-- Style weighting aggregates across the alert’s selected timeframes:
+- Style weighting aggregates across the alert's selected timeframes:
   - Scalper: 1M(0.2), 5M(0.4), 15M(0.3), 30M(0.1)
   - Swing: 1H(0.25), 4H(0.45), 1D(0.3)
 - Final Score = weighted average of per‑TF scores; Buy Now % = (Final Score + 100)/2.